 Sister Fannie Fallon

 Fannie Fallon loved children.
-Hers was not an abstract love, but one practiced year after year in the Shaker schoolhouse – Enfield, N.H.’s public school district 13.
+Hers was not an abstract love, but one practiced year after year in the Shaker schoolhouse – Enfield, New Hampshire’s Public School District 13.

 Fannie remained very much engaged with the community’s young people.
 In particular, she devoted herself to the care and protection of a Shaker girl who needed her constant support.
 Three-year-old Ruth Currier had been brought to the Shakers in 1900.
 Over time it became clear that she had such serious health and emotional problems that the community was advised to return her to her relatives.
 This the Enfield Shakers chose not to do, and Fannie became her designated “Shaker Mother.”